What do you do when you are in desperate need of a break from all the craziness and stress of everyday life? Go on a hike, of course!

 3. Muesli – The Healthy Way to Snack

 Muesli is healthier than most cereals because it has less sugar and additives.
-It is full of fiber and whole grains that can help you stay full for a longer period of time.
+It is full of fiber and whole grains that can help you stay full for a longer period.

 I like to bring muesli that I repack into zipper bags.
 Since it is so light, I can bring a lot of it, and this is usually what I will have for breakfast and what I will snack on throughout the day, along with some trail mix.

-Trail mix is to hiking as ice cream is to summer!
+Trail mix is to hiking as the ice cream is to summer!

 For those of you who don’t know what this powerhouse camping snack is made of, it is generally a mixture of nuts, dried fruit, and sweets.
 Trail mix can even have grains such as pretzels, granolas, toasted oats, along with seeds like pumpkin or sunflower, and maybe even extra flavorings like cinnamon.

-Depending on what you actually put into your trail mix, it can be a really healthy snack.
-Nuts for example, are a great source of omega-3 fatty acids for your heart, fiber for your digestion, and Vitamin E to help detoxification
+Depending on what you put into your trail mix, it can be a healthy snack.
+Nuts, for example, are a great source of omega-3 fatty acids for your heart, fiber for your digestion, and Vitamin E to help detoxification

 If you want some more ideas on ways you can mix and match trail mix, you can check out this video:

 5. Canned Food – Your Source of Protein

 An easy and obvious way to do no-cook meals is to grab those cans of food from the grocery shelves!
 There are so many different canned foods you can buy that will give you the protein you need while you are out on the trail.